rvspt/GoogleMapsAPIv3Toolkit-QV/README.md

       - Geodesic ready
   * Point to point directions
       - Display calculated direction based on origin and destination coordinates and driving mode type (i.e. walking or driving)

+Note: extension loggin (console.log) was kept on purpose but is commented